apollographql/apollo-kotlin-execution/Writerside/topics/ide.md

 # IDE

-One of GraphQL strong points is tooling.

-Apollo Kotlin Execution comes with a built-in IDE that makes it easy to explore your schema and debug your operations.
+Apollo Kotlin Execution comes with a built-in IDE that makes it easy to explore your schema, write your operation with autocomplete and execute them.

 You can get a ready-to-serve version of [Apollo Sandbox](https://studio.apollographql.com/sandbox/explorer/) using the `sandboxHtml()` function: